 Christy Kallevig: Wow, that's really interesting.
-So, you know, through this process you were able to maybe even help folks feel more connected to the community as a whole, or build some of those bridges.
+So through this process you were able to maybe even help folks feel more connected to the community as a whole, or build some of those bridges.

 Christy Kallevig: So, let’s go back to Shana and DeAnn, you guys are sitting at Shana’s house, and are excited about this idea.
 How did it move from that initial meeting to actually getting the conversations going?
 What were kind of your steps in between and how did you include others in the process?

 DeAnn Loll: Well, we knew we had to pick a team, I guess.
-So that was kind of our initial [step], was who did we want directly on our team?
+So our initial [step], was [determining] who did we want directly on our team?
 So that's where the four of us, Karen, Rebecca, Shana and myself, kind of just said, “Yep, we're going to do it.
 We're going to sign up with this program.”

 DeAnn Loll: We created postcards to kind of say, hey, you're invited.
 We laid out four dates ahead of time, so we knew we were going to have a meeting once a month.
 We laid out those dates to try and just give everyone enough time to think about it and kind of commit to it.
 Encouraging them to try to make it to all four.
 But obviously, we know things happen.
 And then we tried to personally invite those people.
 We broke up the list between the four of us, and we tried in some form to either face-to-face, give it to them or at least personally drop it off at their house.
 But we didn't put it through the mail as our invitation.